HSR-Enhanced Sparse Attention Acceleration: Acknowledgement

-Research is partially supported by the National Science Foundation (NSF) Grants 2023239-DMS, CCF-2046710, and Air Force Grant FA9550-18-1-0166. \else \fi
+Research is partially supported by the National Science Foundation (NSF) Grants 2023239-DMS, CCF-2046710, and Air Force Grant FA9550-18-1-0166. \fi

-{\bf Roadmap.} In Section~\ref{sec:app_preli}, we introduce more fundamental lemmas and facts.
+{\bf Roadmap.} In Section~\ref{sec:app:limitation}, we discuss some limitations of our work.
+In Section~\ref{sec:app_preli}, we introduce more fundamental lemmas and facts.
 In Section~\ref{sec:app_relu_attn_calculation}, we extend the analysis to ReLU attention calculation, demonstrating improved performance over standard attention computation under specific conditions.
 In Section~\ref{sec:app_relu_attn_generation}, we first introduce and analyze the time complexity of ReLU attention generation using half-space reporting (HSR) data structures.
 In Section~\ref{sec:app_sparsity}, we analyze the sparsity of ReLU attention matrices.
 In Section~\ref{sec:app:running_time_of_softmax_attention}, we introduce our results on reducing the running time of Softmax attention.
 In Section~\ref{sec:app_error_Softmax}, we analyze error bounds for Softmax attention with index sets, balancing efficiency and accuracy.